Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Sherpa Culture & Daily Life

-The story of Everest climbing is inseparable from the story of the Sherpa people.
+The narrative of Everest climbing is intrinsically linked to the story of the Sherpa people.
 Sherpa culture Everest is a cornerstone of the region’s identity, built on resilience, community, and a deep connection to the mountains.

 Who Are the Sherpa People?